Thahira-Thasneem/SQL-ZOO-Solutions/README.md

 # SQL-ZOO-Solutions
-Solutions for the exercises on https://sqlzoo.net/
+Solutions to the practice exercises on https://sqlzoo.net/